For current doctoral students

 The graduate school focuses on the transition from today's oil-based economy to a future circular economy.

-Climate, biodiversity and ecosystem services in a changing world (ClimBEco)
+Climate, biodiversity and ecosystem services for a sustainable world (ClimBEco)

-The graduate school focuses on climate, biodiversity and ecosystem services in a changing world.
+The graduate school focuses on climate, biodiversity and ecosystem services for a sustainable world.

 Integrative Biology (IBIO)